 Why?
 Because they both came from retail and the energy is uniquely different than any other industry, in particular tech.

-NRF was approaching, and their goal was simple: get some cool women together for cocktails.
+It was that time of year, NRF was approaching, and their goal was simple: get some cool women together for cocktails.
 Then, Talkdesk, AWS, and SAS stepped up to sponsor a launch party.
 At NRF 2023, Retail Women in Tech (RWIT) officially launched—and the response was amazing!

 Sssoooo....Shannon decided to re-launch RWIT on March 8th, 2024 and what an incredible ride it has been since!
 2024 was a labor of love with support of wonderful women, affectionately known as her helping hands.
 Scrappy and organic are two words that best describe the year.
 Even so, impact happened!
 8 virtual monthly mixers were hosted.
 Two IRL meet-ups in the Bay Area and one in NY, plus get togethers at industry events, happened.
 A LinkedIn community was set up, a LinkedIn page created and a slack channel started.
 Also the Power of WE Wednesday series was launched, sharing stories of our members and last but not least a mentorship program was piloted.